cooperspencer/gickup-blog/content/docs/configuration/destination/gogs.md

 {{< tip >}}
 if `user` is empty and `createorg` is set to `true`, it creates organizations based on the original author.
 {{< /tip >}}
+- `mirror`: handle the mirror functionality
+  - `enabled`: if set to `false` gogs will handle the mirror process itself, if set to `true` gickup will clone the repo locally and push it to gogs.
 - `visibility`: set the visibility of created repositories
     - `repositories`: can be `private` or `public`, default is `private`